Adebureaux/darkly/feedback_xss/Ressources/feedback_xss.md

   <input name="btnSign" type="Submit" value="Sign Guestbook" onclick="return checkForm();">
 </form>

-Trying multiple payload and find out that if the message contain a special character as : \ / `` '' |
+Trying multiple payloads and find out that if the message contain only one character in the "txtName" or "txtMessage" field, it displays the flag.

+After a few tests, the flag is not displayed on all characters, we tried with many different.
+It's look like: "a", "e", "r", "t", "i", "p", "s", "l", "c" wich is an anagram of the word "particles".

+A way to fix this issue would be to satinize the input before sending it to the database.
+The server could easyly perform verifications about the length of the string and the charcaters that are present in it.